Glossary of technical writing terms

 FlashHelp

-A Flash-based online documentation format from Adobe.
-See also WebHelp.
+FlashHelp is a Flash-based online documentation format from Adobe.
+Refer also to WebHelp.

 font

-An instance of a typeface.
-For example, 'Times 12pt Bold'.
+A font is an example of a typeface.
+For example, 'Times 12pt Bold' is a font.

 footer

-Information that is repeated at the end of each page or online documentation topic.
+A footer is information that is repeated at the end of each page in printed documentation or on each topic in online documentation.
 For example, the footers on the TechScribe website all contain a copyright statement.
-See also header.
+Refer also to header.

 front matter

-In a printed document, information that comes before the primary text.
+In a printed document, front matter is information that comes before the primary text.
 Usually, in software documentation, the front matter contains legal information, copyright information, and publication date.
 Usually, a table of contents comes after this information.
-See also end matter.
+Refer also to end matter.

 G top of page